Our Research interests

 c) the application of these metal complexes as catalysts in organic transformations

-d) and how ligand structures can influence the transformations
+d) and how the ligand structures can influence the catalytic activity of the complexes.

-We are especially interested in the development of catalytically active iron complexes.
+a) the development of catalytically active iron complexes.

 Synthesis of sterically and electronically tuned ruthenium phosphoramidite complexes and their catalytic applications